 Azure Data Lake Store & Analytics

-These services allow unstructured, semi-structured, and structured data to be stored in an enterprise-class service with no limits on the size of data.
-Azure Data Lake Store is secured, scalable, and built to the open HDFS standard, which can then be used to run massively parallel analytics.
+These services allow unstructured, semi-structured, and structured data to be stored in an enterprise-class service with no limits on data size.
+In addition, Azure Data Lake Store is secured, scalable, and built to the open HDFS standard, which can then run massively parallel analytics.

 - Azure Data Lake Storage Gen2 Introduction – Data Lake Storage Gen2 converges the capabilities of Azure Data Lake Storage Gen1 with Azure Blob Storage.
 For example, Data Lake Storage Gen2 provides file system semantics, file-level security, and scale.
 Because these capabilities are built on Blob storage, you’ll also get low-cost, tiered storage, with high availability/disaster recovery capabilities.